What is Gamut

 Dashboards and artifacts

-Agents can build interactive dashboards -- small web apps rendered inside SuperAgent -- to surface information, charts, or controls.
+Agents can build interactive dashboards -- small web apps rendered inside Gamut -- to surface information, charts, or controls.
 Agents can also deliver files and other artifacts directly to you during a conversation.

 Multi-agent orchestration